Who are Community Boards’ mediators?

 What information do you need about the other party?

-We will ask for as much contact information you know about the other person: name, mailing address, telephone number, email.
+We will ask for as much contact information as you have about the other person(s): name, mailing address, telephone number, email.
 The more contact information we have, the easier and faster it is to schedule your mediation.

 Can I bring someone with me?
 Do I need a lawyer?